Pokes Tie Their Own Mountain West Record by Allowing Nine Points in the Second Half

 Wyoming vs. New Mexico - USATSI

-2012-13: Charles Hankerson Jr. sat out the 2012-13 season to fulfill NCAA rules, after transferring to Wyoming from Alabama in the summer of 2012.
-Hankerson will have two years of eligibility remaining.
+2012-13: Hankerson sat out the 2012-13 season to fulfill NCAA rules, after transferring to Wyoming from Alabama in the summer of 2012.
 He helped the team during the 2012-13 season by serving on the scout team.

 Before Wyoming: Hankerson came to the Cowboys after playing two seasons at Alabama under head coach Anthony Grant.
 Hankerson helped the Crimson Tide advance to the postseason in 2011 and 2012.
 He averaged 3.6 points and 1.5 rebounds while playing over 11 minutes per game in 30 appearances during the 2011-12 campaign.
 He scored in double digits three times during the season, including a career-high 16 points against Alabama A&M, and led UA in three-pointers four times.
 Hankerson made a three-pointer in nine of 13 SEC games he appeared in and scored in all but two SEC games.
 The Tide finished the season at 21-12 after losing to Creighton in the first round of the NCAA Tournament.